All applications are considered on a rolling basis until openings are filled. The first review of applications begins the first week of February.

 - Professional development seminars on topics of interest and multicultural competency

 A two-semester commitment is required, the fall and spring.
-The trainee is expected to be onsite for 18 - 20 hours each week (not including lunch breaks), divided over three days, with two evenings until 7 p.m.
-While all trainees are expected to be present for case conferences and training seminars on Monday mornings from 8 a.m. - 12 p.m., we attempt to be flexible in working with them to set a mutually favorable schedule for the rest of their hours, within the limits of our office hours
+The trainee is expected to be onsite for 18 - 20 hours each week (not including lunch breaks), divided over three days, with two evenings until 6 p.m.
+While all trainees are expected to be present for case conferences and training seminars (typically held Tuesday or Wednesday mornings from 9 a.m. - 12 p.m.), we attempt to be flexible in working with them to set a mutually favorable schedule for the rest of their hours, within the limits of our office hours

 Because our philosophy is to work as a team with the trainee and provide excellent counseling services to students, we expect that trainees possess a sufficient level of clinical skill and experience before they begin, such that they are capable of functioning competently under supervision.